jessmed749/RobotCraft-GSoC-2024/README.md

 ## Assets

-All game assets are located in the `assets` folder.
+All game assets are located in the `GSoC Assests` folder.
 You can import the `.catrobat` file into the Pocket Code app to play the game and explore its features.

 ## Getting Started